 #2 – Free or Cheap Movies

 It’s fun to go to the movie theater – but not so cheap, especially if you have kids in tow!
 Several movie theaters offer up a less expensive option for families during the summer.
 Cinemark offers a Summer Movie Clubhouse – pay just $1 per show for the kids OR pre-pay $5 for 10 movies!
-All films are rated PG.
 To find a participating movie theater and/or to pre-purchase your movie bundle, head to Cinemark.com.

-Regal Entertainment also offers up a Summer Movie Express during the summer with a ticket and concession package for just $4.
+AMC Theatres also offers up a Summer Movie Camp at select locations during the summer with a ticket and concession package for just $4.
 You might also inquire at local theaters near you to see if they will be offering up something similar.

 #3 – Library Reading Clubs

 To avoid having your kids go numb watching TV all summer, encourage reading!
 Many libraries offer up summer reading programs for kids with prizes and incentives.
-Last year’s Tacoma Public Library participants can pick up a bingo card starting June 15 and turn it in for a prize and an entry into the Grand Prize Drawing!
+For example, this year Tacoma Public Library participants can pick up a bingo card starting June 15 and turn it in for a prize and an entry into the Grand Prize Drawing!

 #4 – Kids Skate Free